 the command run.

-migrate if pretalx has no pending database changes will result in
+migrate if pretalx has no pending database changes is harmless.
+It

 If migrations touch upon large populated tables, they may run for some time.
-The release notes will include a warning if an upgrade comes with a potentially long-running migration.
+The release notes will include a warning if an upgrade can trigger this behaviour.

 python -m pretalx showmigrations¶

-command will show you the current state of all pretalx migrations.
-It may be
+show you the current state of all pretalx migrations.
+It may be useful debug

-shell command to open a python shell with all the
+shell_scoped command opens a Python shell with the pretalx

 python -m pretalx print_settings¶